 A fact sheet from government agency Green Industries SA (formerly known as Zero Waste SA) showed approximately 1000 houses are demolished in Adelaide each year, and the level of urban decay means this is likely to increase.

-Construction and demolition waste contributes to about 40 per cent of all landfill waste, with valuable recyclable items such as timber, bricks, and fittings still being thrown in the dump.
+Construction and demolition waste contributes to about 33 per cent of all landfill waste, according to the latest Recycling Activity Survey, with valuable recyclable items such as timber, bricks, and fittings still being thrown in the dump.

 “Because of this, Zero Waste SA came on board to assist us with the education process and funded the program for a number of years which assisted with resource development.